Summersalt's new collab with Rifle Paper Co. features size-inclusive swimwear in full bloom | CNN Underscored

 Summersalt, the size-inclusive brand known for swimwear in jewel-tone colors and signature silhouettes, is taking its bold prints to the next level by collaborating with Rifle Paper Co. for a new, flowery line just in time for summer.

 Summersalt veterans will be excited to see new takes on classic styles, like the bestselling Sidestroke One-Piece, the Ruffle Backflip One-Piece and the Ruffle Oasis Bikini, now featuring Rifle Paper Co.’s iconic bright blooms.
-The line features three Rifle Paper Co. prints: Garden Party, a pink-and-green floral; Menagerie, a navy blue and white floral; and Marguerite, a yellow and blue floral.
-The new patterns are just and added bonus to the brand’s helpful sizing chart, added UPF+ 50 protection of each suit and the affordable, under-$125 price point.
+The line features three Rifle Paper Co. prints: Garden Party, a pink and green floral; Menagerie, a navy blue and white floral; and Marguerite, a yellow and blue floral.
+The new patterns are just an added bonus to the brand’s helpful sizing chart, added UPF+ 50 protection of each suit and the affordable, under-$125 price point.

 Styles for both women and children are available, ranging in size from 2 to 22 or XS to 2X for adults and 7 to 12 for kids.
-You can find the entire collection, featuring a range of bathing suits and coverups, on both Summersalt’s and Rifle Paper Co.’s sites starting today.
-Here just a few of our favorite styles from the collection.
+You can find the entire collection, featuring a range of bathing suits and cover-ups, on both Summersalt’s and Rifle Paper Co.’s sites starting today.
+Here are just a few of our favorite styles from the collection.

 Garden Party Sidestroke ($125; summersalt.com and riflepaperco.com)

-While we’re used to seeing the classic Sidestroke One-Piece in Summersalt’s bold color blocking, we’re loving it in this floral pattern that reminds us of our favorite stationary set.
+While we’re used to seeing the classic Sidestroke One-Piece in Summersalt’s bold colorblocking, we’re loving it in this floral pattern that reminds us of our favorite stationary set.

 Marguerite Perfect Wrap One-Piece ($125; summersalt.com and riflepaperco.com)